 As regional vice president for Cancer Care Ontario, Jane is shaping and championing a vision of cancer care across Waterloo Wellington guided by the Ontario Cancer Plan IV.
 She represents the Waterloo Wellington Regional Cancer Program provincially and participates in Cancer Care Ontario’s provincial leadership council.

 Jane is a registered pharmacist with more than 25 years of healthcare experience in direct care, project management and leadership.
 Jane earned a Bachelor of Science in Pharmacy from the University of Toronto as well as a Master of Business Administration (honours) from McMaster University.
 She completed her pharmacy residency at London Health Sciences Centre.

 You can contact Jane through her assistant Rosalind Williams at 519-749-4300 ext.
 5710.

-Tina Mah was appointed Grand River Hospital’s vice president of planning, performance management and research in 2008.
+Tina Mah was appointed Grand River Hospital’s vice president of research and innovation in June 2017.